-A network of partners working on bird conservation at the national and regional scale already exists, and can advise on the relevance of birds to the governmental, impact investing and environmental sectors.
-To learn more about how bird conservation can positively contribute to your programs, projects, and ventures, contact American Bird Conservancy and the North America Bird Conservation Initiative.
+A network of partners working on bird conservation at the national and regional scale already exists, and can advise on the relevance of birds to the governmental, impact investing, and environmental sectors.
+To learn more about how bird conservation can positively contribute to your programs, projects, and ventures, contact American Bird Conservancy, the U.S. Forest Service, and the North American Bird Conservation Initiative.